duaraghav8/Ethlint/docs/developer-guide.rst

 Sharable configs are distributed as modules via NPM.
 You are encouraged to include ``solium``, ``solidity`` and ``soliumconfig`` tags in your ``package.json``.
 Say, you want to call your config ``foobar``.
 Then your module's name must be ``solium-config-foobar``.
 The prefix is mandatory for solium to recognise the module as a sharable config.

 .. note::
-	For reasons discussed on our `blog <https://medium.com/solium/reserving-a-few-npm-names-for-solium-configs-plugins-c6a51f59074d>`_, we have reserved a few NPM module names.
+	For reasons discussed on our `blog <https://medium.com/solium/reserving-a-few-npm-names-for-solium-configs-plugins-c6a51f59074d>`_, we have reserved a few NPM solium config module names.
 If you find your organisation's name in the list in the blog, please follow the instructions at the bottom of the blog to claim your module.

 Start by creating a directory to contain your module